-So, the first and upmost way to see the city on a Budget is by foot.
-Now, of course you could do your own DIY version of a Dublin walking tour (see my 2 day Dublin itinerary for inspiration) but if you want to save your money by not paying into some of the top Historic attractions.
+So, the first and utmost way to see the city on a Budget is on foot.
+Now, of course, you could do your own DIY version of a Dublin walking tour (see my 2 day Dublin itinerary for inspiration) but if you want to save your money by not paying into some of the top historic attractions.
 I’d 100% suggest taking a FREE walking tour of the city.

 That way, you can still hear about Ireland’s historic past without having to break the bank.
 The tour covers many of Dublin’s leading attractions and you will get to understand some of the Irish wit along the way.

 Now, the whole idea of the tour is that it is FREE.
 However, a little tip of gratuity is a nice way to thank to tour guide for bringing you around the city.

 Now, an alternative way to see the city on a Budget is Dublin bikes.
 It is FREE to cycle around the city for a period of 30 minutes at a time.
 Once your time is up, you must return the bike to one of the many bike stations around the city.
 However, you can then pick up another bike and start cycling again.
 HOW GREAT IS THAT?

 Not only is this a great mode of transport for those on a Budget, but it is also a great attraction for those visiting for a short time period.